dhmosfunk/LatrodectusWEB/README.md

 However, we can delve deeper by searching for reference calls to the `DECRYPT_DATA` function.
 Let's decrypt some data by extracting the encrypted data within the specified range and using the author's XOR code for decryption.

-The decrypted data can be found at repository files, `decrypted_data.txt`.
+The `decrypted data`, along with the `decryptor.js` script, is available in the repository files, courtesy of avpxyyf.

 The commands, strings, paths, HTTP parameters, and so forth mentioned above are decrypted during the DLL's execution flow to enable their utilization in the malware's operations.